-Commission and operating expenses are recognised in the statement of financial performance on an accruals basis, unless otherwise stated.
+Commission and operating expenses are recognised in the Statement of Comprehensive Income on an accruals basis, unless otherwise stated.

 Expenses are categorised into acquisition and maintenance on the basis of a detailed functional analysis of activities carried out by the Company.